wessberg/EmojiChat/README.md

 ## Technology

-EmojiChat is a showcase of lots of buzzwords and new technologies:
+EmojiChat use a variety of modern web technologies:

 - It is **Offline-First**.
 It uses a **Service-Worker** for precaching static assets and loads even when you are offline.
-It ships a custom **Storage** implementation for Offline data persistence based on LocalStorage rather than going over the network.
+It ships a custom-built offline-first, decentralized client-to-client database `SyncDB` for data persistence based on IndexedDB.
 - It is **Mobile-First** and fully **responsive**.
 It is built from the ground-up to look and feel great on mobile devices and treats Mobile as separate compile-target.
 - It follows the **Material Design** specification strictly.
 All elements, such as the `AppBarComponent`, `CardComponent`, `RippleComposite` and `FloatingButtonComponent` are custom and thorough implementations of the spec.
 - It is **fully vanilla**, entirely built using **built-in browser and EcmaScript APIs and data structures** such as: